TeselaGen/api-client/README.md

     }
     ```

-1. Run the tests (on `/lib` folder)
+1. Run the tests (on `/teselagen` folder)

     ```bash
     python3 setup.py test
     ```

     You may use the docker environment for testing.
-For that, first build the environment with `sh build.sh` at the `docker_environment` folder.
+For that, first build the environment with `sh build.sh`.
 Then just run the container with `sh run_dev.sh`.
-Once inside (`docker exec -ti tgclient bash`), go to `home/development/lib` and you are ready to run the test command shown above.
+Once inside (`docker exec -ti tgclient bash`), go to `home/development/` and you are ready to run the test command shown above.

 ### Publishing